 Discovery

-This is a well-structured skill description that clearly communicates its purpose and includes explicit trigger guidance.
-Its main weakness is that the capability listing could be more granular—specifying concrete actions beyond 'install and configure'.
-Overall, it performs well across completeness, trigger terms, and distinctiveness.
+This is a well-structured skill description that clearly communicates its purpose and includes explicit trigger guidance with natural user phrases.
+Its main weakness is that the capability listing could be more granular—specifying concrete actions beyond 'install and configure' would strengthen specificity.
+Overall, it performs well for skill selection purposes.

 Suggestions